openoms/bitcoin-tutorials/joinmarket/README.md

 * Maker (coinjoin) fees:
   * Set `#max_cj_fee_abs = x` to `max_cj_fee_abs = 2000` to pay max 2000 sats per maker when coinjoining (more restrictive for higher amounts)
   * Set  `#max_cj_fee_rel = x` to `max_cj_fee_rel = 0.001` to pay max 0.1% per relative offer when coinjoining.
-  These settings might make it difficult to find counterparties to coinjoin with, see the [offerbook](https://joinmarket.me/ob) for the market and increase the limits if the offers are scarce or running into errors.
+  These settings might make it difficult to find counterparties to coinjoin with, see the [order book](https://nixbitcoin.org/obwatcher/) for the market and increase the limits if the offers are scarce or running into errors.
 * press CTRL + o, ENTER to save and CTRL + x to exit.

 ### Coin control